 About

-I’m both a journalist and scientist.
-My bylines have appeared in outlets like Vox, Slate, National Geographic, and The Washington Post.
+I’m a scientist and journalist.
+My bylines have appeared in outlets like NPR, Vox, Slate, National Geographic, and The Washington Post.
+My work focuses on people coping with a changing ocean and a warming world.

-This 2022 profile of me does a much better job than I’ve ever done at explaining how to make a hybrid career like mine work.
+This 2022 profile of me does a pretty good job explaining how I make a hybrid career work for me.

-I earned a PhD in ecology at UNC Chapel Hill, where I researched marine protected areas in the Caribbean.
+I earned a PhD in ecology at UNC Chapel Hill, where I researched coral reefs and climate change in the Caribbean.
 I then taught courses on biodiversity and climate change at Georgetown University.
-And, from 2021 to 2022, I served as the Justice Sandra Day O’Connor Fellow at the Smithsonian Institution studying marine mammal populations in the Arabian Gulf and cross-border policies to conserve them.
+From 2021 to 2022, I served as the Justice Sandra Day O’Connor Fellow at the Smithsonian Institution studying marine mammal populations in the Arabian Gulf, the world’s hottest sea.

 My science journalism career got a serious boost when I served as the 2019 Mass Media Fellow at The Washington Post.
 I highly recommend the AAAS Mass Media Fellowship to anyone interested in the wondrous world where science, society, and storytelling collide.